AIM PHOTONICS SUMMER ACADEMY INSTRUCTORS

 Lionel Kimerling is the Thomas Lord Professor of Materials Science and Engineering at MIT and the founding Director of the MIT Microphotonics Center, where he conducts an active research program in the design and processing of semiconductor materials and devices.
 He is the Strategic Advisory Board Executive for Education and Workforce Development at AIM Photonics, and also serves as Executive of the AIM Photonics Summer Academy.

-Instructor: Chip Process Flow short course, Moderator: Datacom PICs
+Instructor: Datacom short course, Moderator: Datacom PICs

 Jifeng Liu, associate professor at Dartmouth College, and AIM Photonics Academy instructor of the Photonic Integrated Circuit (PIC) Active Devices short course